Chris-Not-Mikey/EE312-Final-Project/scripts/README.md

 1. measurements = [] This is a multidimensional array, where each measurement corresponds to a different measurement dimension.
 This function will print which dimension is which, along with their units.
 For example measurements[0], could contain ALL the voltage sweep voltages [0,0.01,0.02,..], and measurements[2] could contain all the resitance measurements [1000,1004,998,..]
 2. units = [].
 This array holds the units corresponding to each dimension of measurements.
 For example units[0] = "V" (a string), and units[2] = "ohms"
 3. name = [].
 This array holds the name corresponding to each dimension of measurements.
 For example name[0] = "V1" (a string), and name[2] = "R"

+## compute_mean
+1. This function takes in an array and returns  the mean (average)

+## compute_std
+1. This function takes in an array and returns  the standard deviation (variance squared)